Death toll rises as 7-year-old found in ruins of Florida condo collapse | Science-Environment

 The young girl was the third child to be recovered from the collapse site in the oceanfront town of Surfside, next to Miami Beach.
 Levine Cava said the discovery was especially difficult for rescuers, who have mounted an unprecedented around-the-clock effort to search for survivors even as the odds have grown longer with each passing day.

 Authorities were eager to make as much progress as possible before the expected arrival of Elsa, which strengthened into the first hurricane of the 2021 season on Friday as it threatened the Caribbean.
-The storm could hit South Florida early on Tuesday, according to the National Hurricane Center in Miami, with heavy rains and strong winds arriving before that.
-But the center warned that Elsa's forecasted path remains uncertain.
+The storm could be near South Florida by Monday or Tuesday, National Weather Service meteorologist Robert Molleda told reporters, with tropical storm-force winds arriving as early as Sunday.
+But he warned that Elsa's forecasted path remains uncertain.

 But a 2018 engineering report prepared by an engineering firm ahead of a building safety-recertification process found structural deficiencies in the condo complex that are now the focus of various inquiries, including a grand jury examination.
 USA Today, citing a document the newspaper obtained from a family member of a missing victim, reported late on Thursday that a 2020 document from the same firm noted "curious results" after testing the depth of the concrete slab below the pool.
 But the document did not specify what that meant, the newspaper reported.